marcelovani/lightbox2/README.txt

 var fileBottomNavCloseImage = "/subdirectory/modules/lightbox2/images/closelabel.gif";
 var fileBottomNavZoomImage = "/subdirectory/modules/lightbox2/images/expand.gif"; //Update to 2.02+

 There may be other methods that can be used to acheive this, but this should be the simplest for those with little or no programming experience.
+If you choose to use Lightbox2 Lite option, then you will no to edit the lightbox_lite.js file in a similar manner.